anywhichway/timewave/README.md

 ##### D d.minus(D)

 - Subtracts a duration from another duration and returns a new duration.
 The function is `pure`, i.e. the duration on which the method is called is not modified.
-- Consider using the basic match approach and JavaScript operators as described below rather than `minus`.
+- Consider using the basic math approach and JavaScript operators as described below rather than `minus`.

 ##### D d.plus(D)

 - Adds a duration to another duration and returns a new duration.
 The function is `pure`, i.e. the duration on which the method is called is not modified.
-- Consider using the basic match approach and JavaScript operators as described below rather than `plus`.
+- Consider using the basic math approach and JavaScript operators as described below rather than `plus`.

 ##### Formatting Durations